 Defining a Condition with Formulas

 Use the Formula Builder to define conditions with formulas.
-Formulas are evaluated at the time a workflow triggers or an action or transition executes.
+Formulas are evaluated when a workflow triggers or an action or transition executes.
 Formula definitions can include internal field IDs, SQL functions, JavaScript, SuiteScript, and mathematical operators.
-You can manually enter formulas or develop them using the Formula Builder.
+You can manually enter formulas or build them with the Formula Builder.

 Rules and Guidelines for Using Formulas

-To avoid errors with formulas, adhere to the following rules and guidelines.
+To avoid errors with formulas, follow these rules and guidelines.

 Formula Builder Parameters

-You can find the Formula Builder's parameters and a description of how to use them in the following table:
+The following table lists the Formula Builder's parameters and how to use them:

 Parameter